-Unlike most of our treats, this small special occasion batch was tinted with a combination of both natural add-ins and food colourings.
+Unlike most of our treats, this small special occasion batch of red white and blue dog treats was tinted with a combination of both natural add-ins and food colourings.
 Blue isn’t a colour I’ve successfully managed to tint naturally.
 At least not yet!
 Detailed step-by-step instructions for marbling treats are available in our Unicorn Bone dog treat post, but I’ve included photos of these treats being prepped and key steps below.

 Preparing the dough:

 - Preheat the oven and mix the dough according to your chosen recipe.

 - Divide your dough into smaller portions for tinting.